 Posted on March 7, 2019

 Schools Kill Creativity

-Below are a couple of videos that really inspired me a few years ago.
+Below are a couple of videos that really inspired me a few years ago at Mistakes Kids Make.
 In them, Sir Ken Robinson argues that school kills creativity.
 In an industrialized society, we strive for fitting in and getting the right answer.
 But as he waxes eloquently, that’s not what schools should be doing.

 For me, it has become very provocative to think of education reform in the sense of creative destruction and getting to the core of helping kids really achieve their potential.
 I believe that education reform will actually come from a grass roots effort.
 It will come from unlikely sources, much like the technology that fuels it.